sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/positron-blasters.md

 ## Positronic Beam

-[SP: 0][CD: 20s] Upon hitting enemies, each hit deals 600% Physical DMG, paralyzing all targest for 6.0s.
+[SP 소모: 0][재사용 대기 시간: 20초] Upon hitting enemies, each hit deals 600% Physical DMG, paralyzing all targest for 6.0s.
 Can be charged twice.
 Knight Moonbeam equip bonus: Tap [ATK] right after casting the weapon active to directly unleash Combo ATK.
 All enemies hit by the Positronic Beam suffer 20.0% Physical Vulnerability for 8s.
 Trigger this effect repeatedly to extend the duration, but the effect cannot stack.

 ## Leaping Arc